AryanKadar/voice-assistant-/README.md

 			2.Type "va_gui.py" in your python environment.
 			3.For sending mail change the Email on line 19 with your own email and also before all that you to google "less secure app" and click on first link and turn off "Allow less secure app"
 			4.Also on line 16 and 17 of "va.py" file in front of "Email" and "Pass" type your own email and pass.
+			5.Make and empty text file and name the file has "namee.txt".

 What task you can say: